appetizermonster/devlog/_posts/2017-08-27-js-var-let-const.md

 date: 2017-08-27 00:00:00 +0900
 ---

-As you know, There was only `var` keyword for variable delcaration before ES2015. but Modern JavaScript have introduced `let` and `const` keywords for it.
+As you know, There was only `var` keyword for variable declaration before ES2015. but Modern JavaScript have introduced `let` and `const` keywords for it.
 So let's figure out the differences between `var` and the others.

 ## Function Scoped